michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 25. And it was the third hour when they crucified him.

-26. And there was written the occasion of his death in the inscription, This is the King of the Jihudoyee.Honu Malka d'Jihudoyee.
+26. And there was written the occasion of his death in the inscription, This is the King of the Jihudoyee.

 27. And they crucified with him two thieves, one on his right and one on his left;